 Educational and Professional Background:

 Mark Dooley received his Masters in Clinical Psychology from Antioch University Seattle in 2002, and earned a Masters in Environmental Studies from The Evergreen State College in 1993.
 Mark is a Licensed Mental Health Counselor, Child Mental Health Specialist, WA State Approved Clinical Supervisor, WA State Coalition of Sexual Assault Programs Provider, and is often summoned as an Expert Witness.
 In 2019, he surpassed 20,000 hours of direct psychotherapy, including inpatient, intensive outpatient, wilderness, in-home, integrated healthcare, and private practice settings.
+Since 1986, Mark has worked and studied in the fields of advocacy, social justice, ecology, and mental health.
 Along with his clinical training and experience, Mark’s work utilizes informal mindfulness study as well as graduate research on mutually healing relationships with nature.

 Areas of Special Interest: